 In 2012 WisDOT began a Planning and Environment Linkages (PEL) study for the Madison Beltline.
 The PEL study is ongoing and includes 19 miles of the Madison Beltline (US 12, 14, 18 and US 151) from Middleton to Cottage Grove, in Dane County.
-See Exhibit X showing project limits below:
+The graphic to the right identifies the project limits described below:

 • The purpose of the Madison Beltline PEL study is to analyze improvement concepts for travel to, from and across the Beltline by all groundbased modes.
-Concepts are evaluated based on if and to what extent they have the potential to address existing and future safety, congestion and pavement and structures issues.
+Concepts are evaluated based upon whether - and to what extent - they have the potential to address existing and future safety, congestion, pavement, and structures issues.
 Enhancing and integrating multi-modal accommodations is also a study goal.
 The Beltline mainline, interchanges and potential new and existing crossings are all being studied.
-The scope of the analysis also incorporates cross-road intersections near the interchanges to ensure effects on - and compatibility with - the local system is understood and addressed where needed.
+The scope of the analysis also incorporates cross-road intersections near the interchanges to ensure effects on - and compatibility with - the local system are understood and addressed where needed.

-A feasibility study will be necessary in order pursue the modifications to the Rimrock Interchange.
+A feasibility study will be necessary in order to pursue the modifications to the Rimrock Interchange.
 The feasibility will need to:

-- Coordinate with WisDOT Beltline PEL Study - Coordinate AEC Master Plan traffic projections with Madison Area Transportation Planning Board (MATPB) Land Use plan and projections - Develop traffic forecasts for the AEC site and affected roadways - Complete Traffic Study of both the intersections, interchanges and ramp weaving on the Beltline - Creating conceptual design plans for proposed interchange modifications
+- Coordinate with WisDOT Beltline PEL Study - Coordinate the Alliant Energy Center Master Plan traffic projections with the Madison Area Transportation Planning Board (MATPB) Land Use plan and projections - Develop traffic forecasts for the Alliant Energy Center site and affected roadways - Complete a Traffic Study of intersections, interchanges and ramp weaving on the Beltline - Creating conceptual design plans for proposed interchange modifications

-North- South Roadway
+North - South Roadway

-• It is proposed to construct a new north-south roadway on the east side of the Coliseum connecting the Main Gate on Rimrock to the northern Ring Road near the John Nolen Entrance.
+It is proposed to construct a new north-south roadway on the east side of the Coliseum connecting the Main Gate on Rimrock to the northern Ring Road near the John Nolen Entrance.
 This new roadway will be a flexible street, serving many different purposes depending on the events on campus.
-Overall the roadway will help separate the campus activities from the private developments to the east.
+Overall, the roadway will help separate the campus activities from the private developments to the east.
 The roadway will be open to through traffic for most of the time allowing for improved circulation.
 The roadway scale and feeling should be focused on prioritizing pedestrians and transit activities.
 Consideration should be given to closing the roadway to vehicular traffic during major events.